philipmorrisintl/MouseLungMultiOmics/README.md

-# Multi-omics systems toxicology of lung tissue reveals reduced biological effects of two heat-not-burn tobacco products compared with cigarette smoke
+# Multi-omics systems toxicology study of mouse lung tissue assessing the biological effects of aerosols from two heat-not-burn tobacco products and cigarette smoke

 This repository contains the R analysis code and R data objects for the analysis of lung multi-omics data reported in Titz et